jefesaurus/bc15/README.md

 This repo takes the place of the "teams" directory, so delete the original one and clone this repo into its location with something like:

 git clone https://github.com/jefesaurus/bc15.git teams

+Style
+====
+Somewhat aribtrarily, indentations should be 2 spaces.
+Set this manually, or import the eclipse format file I've included in teams/style.xml Right click the project and go to properties->java code style->formatter->import->styles.xml And then select ayylmao